-regroup is using ecotool.asia, a flexible sustainability toolbox and survey tool for the building design process.
-The focus is on concepts and actions with a high leverage and large effect on the targeted goals.
-An economy of means as a basis of design process is as important as the maximization of energy efficiency of the building.
+regroup uses ecotool.asia, a flexible sustainability toolbox and survey platform for the building design process.
+The focus is on concepts and actions with a high leverage and large effects towards the targeted goals.
+An economy of means as a basis of the design process is as important as the maximization of the energy efficiency of the building.

 - Simple, passive, stable, good-natured systems (more passive, less active systems to control the internal climate)